Grandediw/mechatronics-maple-project/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 If you have any questions or need further information, feel free to contact me.

----

-This `README.md` now reflects the addition of the new file, providing clarity on its purpose and instructions for using it within the project.